Lake Wawasee Fireworks: Saturday, July 6th at 10:15 pm

-Thanks to donor support, the WPOA has increased the number of barges in its fleet from seven to nine, adding two new heavy-duty barges.
+Thanks to donor support, the WPOA has increased the number of barges in its fleet from eight to ten, adding two new heavy-duty barges.
 The growth in floating square feet will support separating the barges into three clusters to form a triangle on the water.
 The multi-location triangle configuration improves the reliability of the show, increases safety and will significantly enhance the visual effects of the annual Independence Day celebration.

 Midway through the 2018 firework display, there was an unplanned 23-minute pause.
 The cause of this pause was a melted main ignition cable, an effect of a small fire on one of the barges.
 To finish the show a new cable had to be run, but only after the professional crew was able to extinguish the fire.